Guide to Work, Study, Travel and Living Abroad

 Earning More than Your Keep

-Farm jobs: Building pizza oven
+Farm jobs: Building a pizza oven where a pizza is baking.

 During our travels it was all the rage to build huge earthen pizza ovens.
 We first became familiar with the trend in Nicaragua, built our first oven in Panama, helped to make one functional in Colombia, and built a second in Spain.
 Nothing says living it up like a pizza party.